-A Prescription Medication Consent Form must be completed by the prescribing physician and on file in the school office in order for any student to take medication at school.

-- Only medication in the original prescription container, labeled with the student's name, date, and exact dosage will be administered. - ALL prescription medication MUST be brought to the office by an adult and CANNOT be sent with the student.
+- A Prescription Medication Consent Form must be completed by the prescribing physician and be on file in the school office in order for any student to take medication at school. - Only medication in the original prescription container, labeled with the student's name, date, and exact dosage will be administered. - ALL prescription medication MUST be brought to the office by an adult and CANNOT be sent with the student. - All prescription medications MUST be picked up by an adult and CANNOT be sent home with the student.